maziac/DeZog/design/ZxNextInterface.md

 # ROM vs. DivMMC

 Putting the debug code into the ROM area is straightforward.
-The other way is to use DivMMC which can automatically be paged in if e.g. a RST 0, i.e. address 0x0000 is executed.
+The other way is to use DivMMC which can automatically be paged in if e.g. a RST, i.e. address 0x0000 is executed.
 (Unfortunately delayed after the next instruction!)
 If ROM would be used a special code would be required at 0x0000 which switches the banks.
 I.e. at address 0x0000 about 20 bytes of code would be unusable for the debugged program.
 With DivMMC this area can be used by the debugged program.
 Only restrictions (but this is true for ROM as well), the debugged program is not allowed to
-- do a RST 0 (this is reserved for breakpoints)
+- do a RST (this is reserved for breakpoints)
 - do a CALL 0x0000 (same reason)

 Furthermore using DivMMC has the advantage that no memory bank is used, just the one for DivMMC.
 Obviously no DivMMC program could be debugged.